-(f) The Library:
+(g) The Library:

-- (i) Work week professional librarians shall have a thirty-five hour work week when classes are in session during the Fall and Spring semesters.
+(i) Work week - professional librarians shall have a thirty-five nour work week when classes are in session during the Fall and Spring semesters.
 The hours worked shall be Monday through Friday (9 a.m. to 5 p.m.) in each week and may include duty on not more than one weekday evening (Monday through Thursday) for public service librarians who shall work from 1 p.m. to 9 p.m. on that workday.
-From the last day of classes of the Spring semester until the beginning of classes in the Fall semester and during the spring and winter recesses, between the Fall and Spring semesters or trimesters, and/or intersession, they shall work a thirty-hour week.
-The hours worked shall be Monday through Friday 9 a.m. to 4 p.m. - (ii) Vacation Library faculty who are employed at the Institute for one year but less than five years shall have a vacation of twenty-two working days.
-For service at the Institute in excess of five years, they shall have an additional ten working days vacation; - (iii) Library faculty shall have the normal Institute holidays (twelve (12) days); two (2) days during the Winterim, and two (2) days during the Spring recess and two (2) additional days during the
+From the last day of classes of the Spring semester until the beginning of classes in the Fall semester and during the Spring and Winter recesses, between the Fall and Spring semesters or trimesters, and/or intersession, they shall work a thirty-hour week.
+The hours worked shall be Monday through Friday 9 a.m. to 4 p.m.

+(ii) Vacation - Library faculty who are employed at the Institute for one year but less than five years shall have a vacation of twenty-two working days.
+For service at the Institute in excess of five years, they shall have an additional ten working days vacation.

+(iii) Library faculty shall have the normal Institute holidays (twelve (12) days); two (2) days during the Winterim or Spring recess; the period from December 26 through December 31; and four (4) discretionary days.